The Beast from the East has subsided. This is the Round-Up written from the ground up!

 My life is a mess and I’m not mad… Here’s how I’m fixing it! | musicalbethan

 In recent times, there have been a few videos like this one from Bethan Leadley.
 When you change yourself to become a better person it’s good to take note of what you are doing and how it is going.
-This is something that YouTube is good for, using videos in a diary-like way.
+This is something that YouTube is good for – videos can be used like a diary.
 This is an update video that talks about real issues and topics.

-Bullet journaling is something that is super helpful, but can definitely seem overwhelming, the way that Bethan talks about it puts it into perspective about what it was originally meant for, organizing your life.
+Bullet journalling is something that is super helpful, but can definitely seem overwhelming, and the way that Bethan talks about it puts into perspective what it was originally meant for: organising your life.

 She goes on to talk about her music and the changes that she’s made to that part of her career.
 (Watch the video to find those out!)
-Health issues that have plagued her in the past have subsided and that is great to hear from someone who we miss from our sub boxes on a regular basis.
+She also mentions that health issues that plagued her in the past have subsided, and that is great to hear from someone who we miss from our sub boxes on a regular basis.

 In Bed With Jack Whitehall – Birthdays | Marcus Butler

-As part of his push, he has done a sketch with Marcus Butler, where Marcus is not happy about the way Jack wished him a happy birthday.
+As part of this push, he has done a sketch with Marcus Butler, where Marcus is not happy about the way Jack wished him a happy birthday.
 It transcends into talk about social validation in the online age.
-This sketch was written by Marcus himself and the production value is top notch.
+The sketch was written by Marcus himself and the production is top notch.

 homer is where the heart is | Ant (mrheavyhand)

-Ant Lightfoot lives and breathes for slippers.
-YouTube is for people to tell us their secrets, amongst other options, and this is Ant’s.
+Ant Lightfoot lives for slippers.
+YouTube is, amongst other things, a way for people to tell us their secrets, and this is Ant’s.
 This is the sort of video that works perfectly for YouTube and its feels like a throwback in the best possible way.

-A wonderful video that shows someone off as a creator that is highly engaging and funny.
-Ant is one of those people who has content that should be rewarded with a higher subscriber count than he currently has.
+It’s a wonderful video that shows Ant off as a creator that is highly engaging and funny.
+He is one of those people whose content should definitely be rewarded with a higher subscriber count than he currently has.

-Gary C loves Winnie the Pooh, did you know that?
-Well, he does and with that love went to the Victoria and Albert Museum in London to see the exhibition of A.A.
-Milne’s work, which is filled to the brim with nostalgia and wonderful artistry.
-It’s great to see Gary seemingly so happy to talk about a subject that he finds great happiness in, as he does with a number of things.
-He showcases some of his Pooh art that we love and want see more of in the future.
+Gary C loves Winnie the Pooh, and recently went to the Victoria and Albert Museum in London to see the exhibition of A.A.
+Milne and E.H.
+Shepard’s work.
+It’s great to see Gary talk about a subject that he finds great happiness in, and he showcases some of his Pooh art – we love it and want see more in the future.

-Hannah Hadfield bought a load of clothes from the site Zaful, which is known for super cheap clothes.
-This haul shows them off to try and tell her audience whether buying from Zaful is worth doing.
-She speaks about the clothes in a clear and concise way that tells us all we need to know and her personality makes a haul video engaging in a great way when it could have just joined the rest of that genre.
+Hannah Hadfield bought a load of clothes from the site Zaful, which is known for super cheap clothes, and this haul shows them off.
+She speaks about the clothes in a clear and concise way that tells us all we need to know, and her personality makes the haul video engaging in a great way that elevates it above others of that genre.

-Cameron Sanderson has released a new cover and this time it’s the Marshmello and Lil’ Peep song, Spotlight, which was sadly released after the death of Lil’ Peep.
+Cameron Sanderson has released a new cover, and this time it’s the Marshmello and Lil Peep song Spotlight.
 Cameron’s voice really suits the vibe of the original song while being different enough that it stands by itself as a good performance.